Skip to main content

 Application exclusions

-Exclude any application from observation.
-When excluded, Vantic stops recording all events for that app — no bundle ID, no timestamps, no session duration.
+Exclude any application from detection.
+When excluded, Vantic stops processing all events for that application — no bundle ID, no timestamps, no session duration.
 The exclusion takes effect immediately.
-To add an application exclusion: open the Privacy Hub, navigate to Application Exclusions, and select the app or type its name.
+To add an application exclusion: open the Privacy Hub, navigate to Application Exclusions, and select the application or type its name.
 Excluded applications are not included in Friction Score calculations and are not surfaced in suggestions.
-If you exclude a core application after the observation period has started, previously collected data for that app is retained but no new data is collected.
+If you exclude a core application after the detection window has started, previously collected data for that application is retained but no new data is collected.

-Password managers, banking applications, and system credential prompts are permanently excluded by default.
+Password managers, Australian banking applications, and macOS system credential prompts are permanently excluded by default.
 They do not appear in the Privacy Hub because they cannot be re-included.

 Time window exclusions